Robert Koenig (sculptor)

-Robert Koenig (born 1951) is an English sculptor, who specialises in wood sculpture and is a prominent exponent of the art of woodcarving using the traditional tools of mallet and chisel.
-He is known for his carved and polychromed figurative wood sculptures, which he has been creating since the early 1980s.
+Robert Koenig (1951 – 14 November 2023) was an English sculptor based in Sussex, who specialised in wood sculpture and was a prominent exponent of the art of woodcarving using the traditional tools of mallet and chisel.
+He was known for his carved and polychromed figurative wood sculptures, which he had been creating since the early 1980s.
 One of the earliest polychromed figures was shown in the 'Temple' exhibition at the Shaw Theatre, London in 1988.